As Formula One evolves, AI becomes part of the race

 AI has been innovative in sifting through administrative tasks and interpreting key rules within sporting and technical regulations, helping engineers take swifter decisions during on-track situations which were impossible decades ago.

-“So it's gone from a sort of basic AI to more of an agentic approach where rather than just searching for something, it's actually providing decisions for us," Jack Harrington, the group partnership lead for Red Bull, told Reuters.
+“So it's gone from a sort of basic AI to more of an agentic approach where rather than just searching for something, it's actually providing decisions for us," Jack Harington, the group partnership lead for Oracle Red Bull Racing, told Reuters.

 The Red Bull outfit, which four-time champion Max Verstappen races for, has a partnership with $494 billion-valued software company Oracle, and has embedded its technological nous across the team.